The Palace of Versailles is the World’s largest Royal domain – a space for Royals to stay.

-The three-year-long construction laid the foundations for what we know today as Palace of Versailles.
+The three-year-long construction laid the foundations for what we know today as the Palace of Versailles.

 King Louis XIV finds a liking for Versailles

-History suggests King Louis XIV first visited Versailles when he was only 3 years old – too young to remember anything.
+History suggests King Louis XIV first visited Versailles when he was only three years old – too young to remember anything.

 In 1651, when he was 13 years old, he visited the Chateau built by his father in Versailles yet again.

 He liked his second visit so much that he made many visits to Versailles over the next decade.

 In 1661 he announced significant additions to the Chateau.